bottiger1/Cubemaker/README.md

 This is used to allow the changing of skyboxes whenever you want.

+## UPDATE

+TF2 (which this was originally made for) now has the skybox_swapper entity https://developer.valvesoftware.com/wiki/Skybox_swapper.
+If you are on TF2 we recommend that you use that instead for smaller map sizes.

+However this program is still needed for older games like CS Source.

 ## How to use

 Download the release and put the exe and dll file in a folder somewhere.